LIPS-scheme/lips/CONTRIBUTING.md

 npm run build && npm run serve
 ```

-This is only required when doing changes to the structure of the website.
+This is only required when making bigger changes to the React code of the website.
+The most important is testing the build when making changes to the REPL.

 ## Unit tests